mebobby2/seven_concurrency_models/README.md

 ## Java
 * Compile: *javac file.java*.
 This will generate a *.class* file.
 * Run: *java file* from the directory where the *.class* file is located
 * Compile with classpath: *javac -classpath /path/to/other/classes file.java*.
 Once compiled with the classpath, you can use the run command above as usual, i.e. without the classpath parameter.
 Classpath parameter is only needed when compiling.
+If using the current directory as the classpath, can use this shortcut *javac -classpath . file.java*

 # Upto
-Page 47
+Page 52

-The highlighted lines follow the common pattern of accepting an
+One other interesting aspect of this solution is how the consumer knows when to exit